rust-lang/book/src/ch08-03-hash-maps.md

 map that stores words and counts</span>

 This code will print `{"world": 2, "hello": 1, "wonderful": 1}`.
-The `split_whitespace` method iterates over sub-slices, separated by whitespace, of the value in `text`.
+The `split_whitespace` returns iterator to be consumed by `for` loop, which iterates over sub-slices separated by whitespace, of the value in `text`.
 The `or_insert` method returns a mutable reference (`&mut V`) to the value for the specified key.
 Here we store that mutable reference in the `count` variable, so in order to assign to that value, we must first